asia-pacific-energy-research-centre/aperc-osemosys/README.md

 ### 1.2.
 Create the Python environment with dependencies.

 We will now install all the software that our model requires.
-In your Command Prompt, navigate to the `aperc-osemosys` folder containing the model files.
+In your Command Prompt, navigate to the `aperc-osemosys` folder containing the model files. *Hint*: you can use `cd` to **c**hange **d**irectories.
+For example, `cd GitHub\aperc-osemosys`.

-Copy and paste the following code:
+Once you are in the `aperc-osemosys` directory, copy and paste the following code:

 `conda env create --prefix ./ose-env --file ./workflow/envs/ose-env.yml`